amiralitaheri/jdate_dart/README.md

 Method|Description
 ------|-----------
-jalaliToGregorian(year, month, date) | Converts Jalali date to Gregorian and return the result as a map gregorianToJalali(year, month, date) | Converts Gregorian date to Jalali and return the result as a map hijriToGregorian(year, month, date) | Converts Hijri date to Gregorian and return the result as a map gregorianToHijri(year, month, date) | Converts Gregorian date to Hijri and return the result as a map jalaliToHijri(year, month, date) | Converts Jalali date to Hijri and return the result as a map hijriToJalali(year, month, date) | Converts Hijri date to Jalali and return the result as a map
+parse(String string) | Parse the string an returns a JDate object, throws Exception if string is not valid tryParse(String string) | Tries to parse the string an returns a JDate object, returns null if string is not valid jalaliToGregorian(int year, int month, int date) | Converts Jalali date to Gregorian and return the result as a Map gregorianToJalali(int year, int month, int date) | Converts Gregorian date to Jalali and return the result as a Map hijriToGregorian(int year, int month, int date) | Converts Hijri date to Gregorian and return the result as a Map gregorianToHijri(int year, int month, int date) | Converts Gregorian date to Hijri and return the result as a Map jalaliToHijri(int year, int month, int date) | Converts Jalali date to Hijri and return the result as a Map hijriToJalali(int year, int month, int date) | Converts Hijri date to Jalali and return the result as a Map

-## extension methods
+## Extension Methods

 These methods can be used on mentioned objects: